kubesphere/website/content/en/docs/installing-on-linux/public-cloud/install-kubesphere-on-qingcloud-vms.md

 ## Introduction

 For a production environment, you need to consider the high availability of the cluster.
-If key components (e.g. kube-apiserver, kube-scheduler, and kube-controller-manager) are all running on the same master node, Kubernetes and KubeSphere will be unavailable once the master node goes down.
+If key components (for example, kube-apiserver, kube-scheduler, and kube-controller-manager) are all running on the same master node, Kubernetes and KubeSphere will be unavailable once the master node goes down.
 Therefore, you need to set up a high-availability cluster by provisioning load balancers with multiple master nodes.
-You can use any cloud load balancer, or any hardware load balancer (e.g. F5).
+You can use any cloud load balancer, or any hardware load balancer (for example, F5).
 In addition, Keepalived and [HAproxy](https://www.haproxy.com/), or Nginx is also an alternative for creating high-availability clusters.

 This tutorial walks you through an example of how to create two [QingCloud load balancers](https://docs.qingcloud.com/product/network/loadbalancer), serving as the internal load balancer and external load balancer respectively, and of how to implement high availability of master and etcd nodes using the load balancers.